matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 The Ethereum Improvement Proposal [EIP-712: Typed structured data hashing and signing](https://eips.ethereum.org/EIPS/eip-712) introduced hashing and signing of typed-structured data as well as bytestrings.

+Smart contracts must use this transaction type.

-EIP-712 transactions access zkSync-specific features such as account abstraction and paymasters.
+EIP-712 transactions access zkSync-specific features such as [account abstraction](../aa.md) and [paymasters](../../tutorials/custom-paymaster-tutorial.md).
 Furthermore, smart contracts must be deployed with the EIP-712 transaction type.

 You can specify the additional fields, such as the custom signature for custom accounts or to choose the paymaster with EIP-712 transactions.
 These transactions have the same fields as standard Ethereum transactions, plus fields containing additional L2-specific data (`paymaster`, etc).